Award-Winning Philadelphia Burglary Lawyers | Fighting Burglary Charges in PA and NJ

 Given the seriousness of the offense and the real potential for incarceration, it is critical that anyone charged with burglary in Philadelphia or the surrounding counties contact the experienced criminal defense attorneys of Goldstein Mehta LLC immediately.

-Sentences for Burglary
+Jail Sentences for Burglary

 Burglary is a particularly serious charge because the burglary of a residence when someone is home is considered a crime of violence, and therefore it can constitute a strike for purposes of Pennsylvania's three strikes mandatory minimum law.
 If the defendant has previously been convicted of certain crimes of violence, first degree felony burglary could carry a mandatory minimum of 10-20 years of incarceration for a second strike and 25 to 50 years in prison for a third strike.
-Even where the defendant does not have prior burglary convictions, the sentencing guidelines suggest jail time for most first degree felony burglaries and many second degree felony burglaries depending on the defendant's record.
+Even where the defendant does not have prior burglary convictions, the sentencing guidelines suggest jail time for most first degree felony burglaries and many second degree felony charges depending on the defendant's record.
 Under Pennsylvania sentencing laws, first degree felonies are punishable by up to 20 years in prison, and second degree felonies are punishable by up to 10 years in prison.
-The sentencing guidelines for Burglary convictions are particularly steep when the defendant is convicted of breaking into a property in which someone is present.
+The sentencing guidelines for convictions are particularly steep when the defendant is convicted of breaking into a property in which someone is present.

 What To Do If You Are Facing Burglary Charges

 The Philadelphia Criminal Defense Attorneys of Goldstein Mehta LLC have extensive experience and a proven track record of success in defending against burglary and other related charges such as criminal trespass and theft.
 When you hire us, we will use that experience to fight for you.
 We have won motions for lineups, pre-trial motions to suppress identification and physical evidence, obtained dismissals at preliminary hearings, and successfully convinced judges and juries of the defendant's innocence by pointing out inaccuracies in the eyewitness' or complainant's testimony.
-If you are facing burglary charges, we need to start investigating your case right away.
+If you are facing criminal charges, we need to start investigating your case right away.
 Valuable evidence such as surveillance camera footage or alibi testimony could be lost due to delay.
 Start planning your defense today.
-Call 267-225-2545 for a free criminal defense strategy session with one of our Philadelphia Burglary Lawyers.
+Call 267-225-2545 for a free criminal defense strategy session with one of our Philadelphia Criminal Defense Lawyers.

-Contact A Philadelphia Burglary Lawyer Today
+Contact A Philadelphia Criminal Lawyer Today

 The Burglary Statute